DataDog/dd-sdk-unity/packages/Datadog.Unity/README.md

 ## Additional Setup and Documentation

-For additional documentation on how to setup the Datadog SDK, refer to [Datadog official documentation](https://docs.datadoghq.com/real_user_monitoring/mobile_and_tv_monitoring/setup/unity/)
+For further instructions on how to set up the Datadog SDK, refer to the [RUM Unity Monitoring Setup documentation](https://docs.datadoghq.com/real_user_monitoring/mobile_and_tv_monitoring/setup/unity/).

 ## Contributing